-I submit that the Working Group recommend against implementing new capital taxation, but if they do, that any revenue is used exclusively to cut taxes in other areas in order to ensure a growing economy and rising incomes.
+I submit that the Working Group recommend for implementing new capital taxation, but, that any revenue is used exclusively to cut taxes in other areas in order to ensure a growing economy and rising incomes.
+(It is not fair that a person, family or company, can make more {un taxed} money from a property investment in one year than many people earn by working hard in employment.)